These healthier gluten-free, grain-free and dairy-free Italian hazelnut cookies are easy to make and so delicious!

 So now we have some cookies.
 I don’t know if they’re actually authentic but they are delicious so I’m not too picky.

-- 1 cup coconut sugar (you can definitely use granulated sugar but they might come out differently – be sure to read the last paragraph before the second picture!)
+- 1 cup coconut sugar (you can definitely use granulated sugar but they might come out differently – be sure to read the first paragraph after the second picture!)

 - 4 large egg whites